 The Powell celebration included a bit of a farmer's market and some entertainment at the agricultural society grounds during the day and fireworks at Willingdon Beach in the evening.
 Juanita and I walked from my Mom's up to the ag society grounds at the entrance to Paradise Valley.

 On the way there we walked along the power line right-of-way for a bit.
 That brought back not so fond memories of the P.E. teacher encouraging my tubby young body and that of my more fit peers along that route on cross country runs in high school.
 No signs of the rotting dead dog we had to leap over, but not much else had changed.
 The school we ran from and to on these runs has since been closed.
 A friend claims it was because subsequent generations objected to it having been built on a garbage dump.
 Other than the odd bone working it's way to the surface of the soccer field we didn't see anything wrong with its location at the time.

 We walked around the event a bit, bought a couple of polished rocks for the grandkids and chatted with a former classmate or two.
-Brother-in-law Joe was playing piano in the band and after taking his picture we walked back home by way along the edge of the highway.
+Brother-in-law Joe was playing piano in the band and after taking his picture we walked back home along the edge of the highway.

 On other days, in addition to the visits with my mom we got to together with nieces and their families for a family barbeque at my sister's place.

 I managed to visit with a couple of former co-workers from the instrument shop and we spent a fair bit of time doing things with the best man from our wedding.
 He has moved back to PR after his retirement so we generally get a bit more time with him on our trips to the coast than when he lived in Vancouver.

 Lund is a town on the water at the end of Highway 101.
 We spent a pleasant afternoon wandering around there.